-While the aforementioned scenarios are some of the more common examples of gender discrimination, it's important to know that this type of inequity can occur subtly as well.
-Not only are covert examples of gender discrimination equally unacceptable, they can signal the beginning of more blatant actions ahead.
+While the aforementioned scenarios are some of the more common examples of gender discrimination, it's important to know that this type of inequity is sometimes subtler.
+Not only are covert examples of gender discrimination equally unacceptable, they only signal even more inappropriate behavior in the future.

-1. Interview questions: The intent behind an interviewer asking questions such as, “Do you have or plan to have kids?
-Do you have to be home at a certain time?” remains questionable.
-While an interviewer may ask these questions in a conversational or light tone, they may in fact be suggesting that they aren't interested in hiring a mother.
-Even if your partner is the prime caregiver of children at home, an interviewer may see you as the parent who runs home to take her children to karate or stays home when they get sick.
-Don’t assume that only a man would ask these questions; female interviewers can ask them too.
+An interviewer who feels comfortable asking questions such as “Do you have or plan to have kids?
+Do you have to be home at a certain time?” is highly questionable.
+While you can pass off these questions in a conversational or light tone, the brutal truth is that it most likely means they aren't interested in hiring a mother.
+It doesn't even matter if you're not the prime caregiver; the interviewer automatically sees you as the parent who runs home to take her children to karate or stays home when they get sick.

 But don’t assume that only a man would ask these questions.
 Female interviewers ask them too.

 Have you ever given a performance review, reprimanded a subordinate, or provided suggestions to a team member only to hear complaints later that you were picking on or acting too aggressive with an employee?

 The sad thing is that there are employees out who become agitated when criticized by a female, yet act decidedly less defensive when a male does the same.